mendix/docs/content/en/docs/appstore/modules/oidc.md

 With the OAuth/OIDC protocol, access tokens can be opaque or can be a JSON Web Token (JWT).
 If you are just delegating authentication for your app to the IdP you will not need to know the contents of the access token.

-If you want to use the information in an access token which is a JWT, you need to parse the access token.
+If you want to use the information in an access token which is a JWT, you need to parse the access token in a microflow.
 For example, you may want to assign user roles in your app based on the contents of the access token JWT.

-You can parse an access token in a microflow.

-* If you are using Siemens SAM as your IdP, the OIDC SSO module provides you with a default microflow for parsing of SAM access tokens.
+* The OIDC module provides you with default microflows for parsing access tokens from the following IdPs:
+    * Siemens SAM – in this case the `sws.samauth.role.name` claim is interpreted
+    * AzureAD – in this case the `roles` claim is interpreted
+    * Private IAM Broker (PIB) – in this case the `scope` claim is interpreted
-* If you are using another IdP, you can create a custom microflow to parse the access token.
+* If you are using another IdP or want to use a different claim, you can create a custom microflow to parse the access token.

 To parse access tokens, you need to check **Enable Access Token Parsing** when performing [OIDC Client Configuration](#client-configuration).